Docs

 Step 1: Get an API key

-Go to console.amdahl.co, open the workspace you want to operate against, and head to Settings -> Developer -> Create key.
-Scope the key to at least context:read and data:read, then copy the plaintext value the instant it is shown.
-The server stores only a SHA-256 hash and will never display the plaintext again; a lost key must be rotated, not recovered.
-Full details (OAuth, JWT, scope matrix, rotation) are in authentication.md.
+Copy the plaintext value the instant it is shown — the server stores only a hash and will never display it again; a lost key must be replaced, not recovered.
+Full details (OAuth, JWT, the scope matrix) are in Authentication.

 Export it so the rest of the examples stay short: